3,4-Methylenedioxy-N-methoxyamphetamine

-3,4-Methylenedioxy-N-methoxyamphetamine (MDMEO, MDMEOA, or MDMeOA) is a lesser-known psychedelic drug and a substituted amphetamine.
+3,4-Methylenedioxy-N-methoxyamphetamine (MDMEO, MDMEOA, or MDMeOA) is a drug and a substituted amphetamine.
 It is also the N-methoxy analogue of MDA.
 MDMEO was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 180 mg.
+In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dose is listed as 180 mg.
 MDMEO may be found as white crystals.
 It produces few to no effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of MDMEO.